cobuildlab/project-qa-docs/templates/project-final-delivery.md

 ```
 Hello, <CLIENT NAME>

-Dear Kerry,

-We are happy to announce that ART- VAULT is officially production-ready!
+We are happy to announce that <PROJECT NAME> is officially production-ready!

-Specific Features:

--   User Profile

--   User Account

--   Art Inventory Management

 Here is the most recent update on the project: